Martinho da Costa Lopes: Biography

 Martinho da Costa Lopes was born on 11 November 1918 in the Manatuto district of Portuguese Timor.
-He in an era when the Portuguese church, in what was then Portuguese Timor, cooperated closely with the Portuguese colonial government.
+He grew up in an era when the Portuguese church, in what was then Portuguese Timor, cooperated closely with the Portuguese colonial government.
 He attended the Minor Seminary of Nossa Senhora de Fátima in Soibada from 1935 to 1938 and then spent two years at the minor seminary in Macau and six years at the major seminary there.
 He returned to East Timor in September 1946 to teach at Colégio de S. Francisco Xavier and Colégio-Liceu Dr. Francisco Machado.
 He was ordained a priest on 18 April 1948.
 He then took up pastoral assignments in Bobonaro.

 By 1975 he was vicar general of Diocese of Dili, the principal assistant of the bishop, José Joaquim Ribeiro.
 The two of them joined in opposition to the Indonesian invasion of December 1975 and Ribeiro showed courage in communicating his views to foreign reporters, but he found himself close to nervous collapse by late 1977.

 He also knew that the post-colonial world offered no role for a European-born bishop like himself.
 His request to be allowed to retire was granted by Pope Paul VI on 22 October 1977.
-Lopes at the age of 58 was named apostolic administrator of the diocese, the highest-ranking Church official in Portuguese Timor, heading the region's only diocese though not given the rank of bishop.
+Lopes, at the age of 58, was named apostolic administrator of the diocese, the highest-ranking Church official in Portuguese Timor, heading the region's only diocese, though not given the rank of bishop.
 The Diocese of Díli had once been part of the ecclesiastical hierarchy that mirrored that of Portugal's colonies, but on 1 January 1976 had been given exempt status, making it directly subject to the pope.
 Some 25-30% of the population of East Timor was Catholic in 1975, but the Vatican and its nuncio to Indonesia were equally concerned for the Catholics who formed a far smaller percentage of the population of Muslim-majority Indonesia.